+1. Public sector supplementary tables

-1. Introduction
+Introduction

 The majority of government income is provided by taxes and social contributions.
-Table 10.1 provides a breakdown of the main taxes and social contributions payable by UK residents to both the government (both central and local government) and to the European Union.
+Table 10.1 provides a breakdown of the main taxes and social contributions payable by UK residents to both the government (central and local government) and the European Union (EU).

-2. Taxes and social contributions payable by UK residents
+Taxes and social contributions payable by UK residents